Fabulous work from my students online

 Key Stage 2, Year 3 to 6

-Go here to see an example of an online lesson.
+Go here to see further examples of online lessons.

 Online Safety is paramount.
 Safeguarding students is integral to being a professional tutor.
 I am a fully qualified teacher and a member of the Tutors’ Association.
 Since qualifying in 2009 I have completed child protection courses every three years, in line with current guidance.
 The last course was in May 2020 & you can see my certificate here.
 I hold a current DBS which you may verify here & check instantly (you just need to ask me for my date of birth first).
 Online safety is constantly evolving & I endeavour to stay ahead of the advice by keeping in touch with other professionals.